Sexual harassment: Pakistan

 Pakistan introduced the Protection Against Harassment of Women at the Workplace Act in 2010.
-This law defines the act of harassment as. "[A]ny unwelcome sexual advance, request for sexual favors or other verbal or written communication or physical conduct of a sexual nature or sexually demeaning attitude, causing interference with work performance or creating an intimidating, hostile or offensive work environment, or the attempt to punish the complainant for refusal to such a request or is made a condition for employment."
+This law defines the act of harassment as. "[A]ny unwelcome sexual advance, request for sexual favors or other verbal or written communication or physical conduct of a sexual nature or sexually demeaning attitude, causing interference with work performance or creating an intimidating, hostile or offensive work environment, or the attempt to punish the complainant for refusal to such a request or is made a condition for employment".

-The Protection Against Harassment of Women at the Workplace Act, 2010 was the first legislative measure in South Asia specifically enacted to address sexual harassment in professional environments.
+The Protection Against Harassment of Women at the Workplace Act, 2010, was the first legislative measure in South Asia specifically enacted to address sexual harassment in professional environments.
 The Act was designed, drafted, and advocated by the civil society network AASHA (Alliance Against Sexual Harassment, which played a central role in its development.
 Simultaneously, a companion amendment to Section 509 of the Pakistan Penal Code (Act XLV 1860) and the Code of Criminal Procedure 1898 (Act V of 1898) Section 509 was passed and signed.
-While the Protection Act established internal mechanisms within organizations for the review and resolution of harassment complaintstan’ sexual harassment law, the Penal Code amendment extended the scope of legal recourse by allowing individuals to file harassment complaints nationwide, mandating police registration of such cases.
+While the Protection Act established internal mechanisms within organizations for the review and resolution of harassment complaintants' sexual harassment law, the Penal Code amendment extended the scope of legal recourse by allowing individuals to file harassment complaints nationwide, mandating police registration of such cases.

 Following presidential assent on 8 March 2010, Prime Minister Yousaf Raza Gilani constituted the National Implementation Watch Committee ^{[1]} to oversee the enforcement of the Act.
 Dr. Fouzia Saeed, a founding member of AASHA, was appointed Chairperson of the committee.
 The implementation rules were formally published in The Gazette of Pakistan on 15 January 2011, marking the beginning of nationwide enforcement.